mdn/content/files/en-us/mdn/writing_guidelines/what_we_write/criteria_for_inclusion/index.md

 ### Not have an established documentation resource elsewhere

 There are many libraries and frameworks in existence, which are not web standards but are built on top of web technologies and are very popular in the web industry.
-We do not document any of these, because in general, they all have established documentation resources already.
+We do not document any of these because, in general, they all have established documentation resources already.
 It would be foolish to compete with the official resource of a popular framework — to do so would be a waste of time and probably end up confusing developers trying to learn the technology.

 ### Have a community willing to write and maintain the documentation

 The MDN Web Docs team concentrates on documenting the open web platform.
 If you want a technology in this area to be considered for documentation on MDN Web Docs, you'll need to have a community assembled that is willing to write the documentation and maintain it after completion.
 Our team is happy to provide guidance in such cases, including edits and feedback, but we don't have the resource for more than that.

 > **Note:** MDN Web Docs work is carried out on GitHub and 'in the open'.
-Your team should be verse in git & GitHub and be comfortable with working in open source.
+Your team should be versed in git & GitHub and be comfortable with working in open source.

 ## Process for selecting the new technology

-If a technology looks like a good candidate for being documented on MDN Web Docs, you can [contact the team to propose and discuss the inclusion of this technology]().
+If a technology looks like a good candidate for being documented on MDN Web Docs, you can [contact the team to propose and discuss](https://github.com/mdn/mdn-community/discussions) the inclusion of this technology.
 This section describes what the proposal should include.

 ### Submitting the proposal